AI Integration Ladder

 Format

-course policy + assignment labels · any
+course policy + assignment labels

 A single course policy often has to cover very different kinds of work: reading notes, exams, discussion posts, essays, research proposals, presentations, and revision exercises.
-One blanket rule can make those differences harder to see.
+One blanket rule can make those differences harder to address.

 The Setup